dart-lang/test/pkgs/checks/doc/migrating_from_matcher.md

 continue to use them. `package:matcher` will get deprecated and will not see new development, but the existing features will continue to work.

+**Why is the Dart team moving away from matcher?** The `matcher` package has a design which is fundamentally incompatible with using static types to validate correct use.
+With an entirely new design, the static types in `checks` give confidence that the expectation is appropriate for the value, and can narrow autocomplete choices in the IDE for a better editing experience.
+The clean break from the legacy implementation and API also gives an opportunity to make small behavior and signature changes to align with modern Dart idioms.

 **Should I start using checks over matcher for new tests?** There is still a high potential for minor or major breaking changes during the preview window.
 Once this package is stable, yes!
 The experience of using `checks` improves on